bertmelis/bertmelis.github.io/_posts/2021-11-18-1-Rocky-Linux.md

 hidden: false
 ---

-I've always been a big fan of Debian's ultra stability.
+I've always been a big fan of Debian's ultra-stability.
 But stability came with Debian's number one downside: old packages.
 I took a leap of faith and switched to Rocky Linux.

 <!--more-->

 ### Step 1: Backup

 Although my data is on a separate drive, I backed up everything.
-Not only data (documents, music, pictures...) but also all my settings (Containerfiles and volumes most noteably).
+Not only data (documents, music, pictures...) but also all my settings (Containerfiles and volumes most notably).

 ### Step 2: Installation